-Sexual Harassment Agreed-Upon Procedure Results Managements' Response 26 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
-27 Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
-None of the employees received sexual harassment training.
+Sexual Harassment Agreed-Upon Procedure Results Managements' Response 29 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
+30 Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
+One employee selected did not complete the sexual harassment training.
 We will have our employees receive training in the future.
-28 Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: The report was not completed during the current year.
-We will complete the report in the future. a.
-Number and percentage of public servants in the agency who have completed the training requirements; b.
+31 Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
+42:344: a.
+Number and percentage of public servants in the agency who have completed the The report was not produced.
+We will review the requirements and produce the report in the future. training requirements; b.
 Number of sexual harassment complaints received by the agency; c.
 Number of complaints which resulted in a finding that sexual harassment occurred; d.
 Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and e.
 Amount of time it took to resolve each complaint.